-On Wednesday 16 October, the House of Commons heard the first reading of a new Bill on assisted suicide tabled by Labour MP Kim Leadbeater; the second reading is to be on Friday 29 November.
-The Bill is supported by a number of well-known figures but is not supported by the Church’s teaching, which has always been consistent with regard to the dignity of human life.
+On Friday 29 November, the House of Commons heard the second reading of a Bill on assisted suicide tabled by Labour MP Kim Leadbeater, and approved it to go on to further stages.
+In addition to 330 MPs in the House of Commons, the Bill is supported by a number of well-known figures outside Parliament.
+But is not supported by the Church’s teaching, which has always been consistent with regard to the dignity of human life.

 The Catholic Church teaches that life is a gift to be cherished and cared for at all stages until natural death and that it is morally wrong to intentionally end one’s own life or that of another person, including at their request.
 The Church accompanies those suffering and nearing the end of their lives with hope and affection, but also reminds them that their life is precious until the very last breath.
 The Catholic Church opposes the legalisation of assisted suicide out of concern for the good of every person in society.
 In practice, the legalisation of assisted suicide and euthanasia would endanger the lives of some of the most vulnerable members of our society.

-In preparation for these challenging debates, let us offer our prayers for those facing the end of their lives, that they may receive the care and support they need to live their final days with respect for their dignity.
-In the meantime, people across our community of faith are urged to contact their MP today to stop the legalisation of assisted suicide.
+Throughout these challenging debates, let us offer our prayers for those facing the end of their lives, that they may receive the care and support they need to live their final days with respect for their dignity.
+And people across our community of faith are urged to continue to contact their MP — particularly if they have already voted in favour of the Bill — to stop the legalisation of assisted suicide.

 Full details Bishops’ joint statement Contact your MP